AssistiveRoboticsUNH/smart-home/README.md

 2.camera should be plug into the usb port on the left
 3.plug in the robot cable, camera cable, laser cable after rebooting the laptop

 **Can not read smart home sensor data**
 reboot the laptop and re-authorize the samsung accout to the robot

-**Samsung sensor does not update data correctly**
-1. update the samsung smart app on the phone
+**Samsung sensor does not update data correctly** 1.update the samsung smart app on the phone
-2. check the battery usage on the phone
+2.check the battery usage on the phone